Learning Cross-domain Semantic-Visual Relationships for Transductive Zero-Shot Learning: Related Work

 \subsection{Zero-shot learning}

-Zero-Shot Learning aims to learn recognition models for recognizing new classes without labeled data.
+Zero-Shot Learning aims to learn recognition models for recognizing new classes.
 The main strategy for ZSL is to associate source and target classes through an intermediate-level semantic representation.
-The semantic space can be defined by attributes \cite{palatucci2009zero}, text description \cite{zhu2018generative}, word2vec \cite{mikolov2013efficient}, or WordNet \cite{miller1995wordnet}.
-In general, most existing ZSL methods project visual features into the semantic space and recognize images from novel target categories by nearest neighbor search in the shared space \cite{akata2013label,kodirov2017semantic,akata2015evaluation}.
-Unfortunately, nearest neighbor search in semantic space will suffer from the problem of hubness surfaces \cite{radovanovic2010hubs,shigeto2015ridge}.
-To tackle this limitation, the recent works proposed to project semantic attributes into visual space as prototypes \cite{zhang2017learning,shigeto2015ridge,xian2018feature,sung2018learning}.
-In addition, the visual feature and the semantic representations can also be associated by projecting them into a shared intermediate space \cite{zhang2016zero,jiang2018learning}.
+The semantic space can be defined by attributes \cite{farhadi2009describing, wah2011caltech}, text description, or word2vec.
+In general, most existing ZSL methods project visual features into the semantic space and recognize images from novel target categories by the nearest neighbor search in the semantic space \cite{akata2013label,kodirov2017semantic}.
+Unfortunately, the nearest neighbor search in semantic space will suffer from the problem of hubness surfaces \cite{fu2015transductive}.
+To tackle this limitation, the recent works propose to project semantic attributes into visual space as prototypes \cite{xian2018feature,sung2018learning} or use semantic attributes to refine visual features \cite{chen2021free, cao2022mff}.
+In addition, the visual features and the semantic representations can also be associated by projecting them into a shared intermediate space \cite{chen2021hsva}.
 However, the projection function learned from the source domain tends to be biased when they are directly applied to target images, which is usually named as domain shift or projection shift \cite{fu2015transductive}.